newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 <ng-template #loading>loading...</ng-template>
 ```

 If the observable has no data yet we can work with the `ng if/else` syntax to display a loading message.
-If it has data however we can pass the content of the observable (a `Custoemr` in this case) to a variable called `cusomterDetail` and work inside the scope of the `<div>...</div>` with that variable.
+If it has data however we can pass the content of the observable (a `Customer` in this case) to a variable called `customerDetail` and work inside the scope of the `<div>...</div>` with that variable.

 > Remember that every async does a subscribe and so fires a call in our case.
 We only want to fire the call once.